 From 2019 Missy wrote original songs for two series of Rachel Perkins’ acclaimed ABC TV show ‘Total Control’, leading to a 2022 soundtrack that charted in the national top 3.
 The show became the highest rated new Australian TV drama of the year, and the song ‘Edge of Something’ was nominated for an APRA Screen Music Award.

-Missy began 2020 by releasing ‘Carry You’, written by Tim Minchin for his TV show ‘Upright’ and they performed it together on the lockdown special ‘Music From The Home Front’ which yielded a #1 charting soundtrack album.
+2020 began with her single ‘Carry You’, written by Tim Minchin for his TV show ‘Upright’ and they performed it together on the lockdown special ‘Music From The Home Front’ which yielded a #1 charting soundtrack album.

 In 2022, Missy received the Melbourne Prize for Music.
 The triennial award honours Victorian artists whose work has made an outstanding contribution to Australian music and to cultural life and she then spent the start of 2023 doing an epic 27 outdoor concerts across Australia with Paul Kelly and Bernard Fanning, playing to over 200,000 fans.